abertschi/water-me/README.md

 flutter build apk
 ```

+The entire build process in captured in scripts/build.sh.

 ### Install
 Download the APK in the [Release section](https://github.com/abertschi/water-me/releases).
 Alternatively, download the artifact of the latest commit from the [build APK action](https://github.com/abertschi/water-me/actions/workflows/build.yml) (select latest successfull build, and download the APK under 'Artifacts'.
 This requires a Github Account).